meta-llama/llama-stack-apps/examples/android_app/README.md

 You can provide more follow-up questions as well.
 The current application stores 2 rounds of previous conversations as memory.
 This can be adjusted with the constant `CONVERSATION_HISTORY_MESSAGE_LOOKBACK`.
 Since it will append message history as part of the new prompt, this will affect your time-to-first-token.
 For local inference, the prefill rate is usually smaller than remote inference, which means the model takes longer to process the input prompt.
 We recommend 2 rounds of conversation history for local inference as a moving window approach.

-To understand more about how we are running the inference, check the sample code in `LlamaStackLocalInference.kt` or `LlamaStackRemoteInference.kt`
+To understand more about how we are running the inference, check the sample code in `ExampleLlamaStackLocalInference.kt` or `ExampleLlamaStackRemoteInference.kt`